TImada/mirage_iperf/README.md

   1st argument : `xen` or `virtio`
   2nd argument : `tcp` or `udp`
   3rd argument : `/path/to/dir` (where you want to put the server and client kernel files)
-- ukvm
+- hvt
   1. Create and configure two tap devices on your hosts and check if they can communicate each other.
-  2. Modify parameters in `iperf_ukvm_run`.
+  2. Modify parameters in `iperf_hvt_run.sh`.
 The default tap devices are `tap0` and `tap1` for the server and client respectively.
-  3. Execute `./iperf_ukvm_run.sh tcp` if you want to launch the TCP client and server side programs.
+  3. Execute `./iperf_hvt_run.sh tcp` if you want to launch the TCP client and server side programs.
   1st argument : `tcp` or `udp`

 ## Note